Draggha/Klendathu/README.md

 Klendathu
 =========

-A simple web app to document test cases. => "It's an ugly planet.
+A simple web app to document test cases.
+For now it's just an opportunity for me to test vert.x.

+##"It's an ugly planet.
 A BUG planet!"
+This will be the place where you can file your bugs.